Tolt River Corridor Planning and Capital Investment Strategy

 - Seeking input from stakeholders and property owners at key milestones throughout the planning process.

-Since 2011, King County staff have been meeting with property owners one-on-one and in small, neighborhood meetings to gather input on flood-related concerns.
+Since 2011, King County staff have met with property owners one-on-one and in small, neighborhood meetings to gather input on flood-related concerns.

 A public meeting was held on Jan.
 15, 2015, to provide the community with more information about flood risk reduction and salmon habitat conditions along the Tolt River.
 Below are the meeting agenda and presentations and a summary of comments from participants.
 (Get Acrobat help.)